seahsky/joho-erp/docs/RBAC_IMPLEMENTATION.md

 ## Overview

-This document describes the RBAC security implementation for the Jimmy's Beef ERP system.
+This document describes the RBAC security implementation for the Joho Foods ERP system.
 RBAC ensures that users can only access endpoints and data appropriate for their role.

 ## Role Hierarchy